A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 Buddhism also reached the country during the final years of the Kofun Period.
 Historically, the introduction of Buddhism marks the end of this pre-medieval period in the Japanese history timeline.

 - The Yamato rulers based their rule on Chinese models.
 However, they did not have any permanent capitals.
 The capital was frequently shifted, a practice that continued till the Heian Period.

 - The most representative landmarks of the Kofun Period are the immense keyhole-shaped burial mounds of rulers, many of which can still be found in the Kansai region.

 - Based on the location of the above-mentioned burial mounds, the Yamato State is believed to have extended from Yakushima to present-day Niigata Prefecture.

 - The Yamato State was not unchallenged.
 There were other clans coexisting with them.
-All of which eventually subjugated.
+All of which were eventually subjugated.

 Asuka Period (飛鳥時代 AD 538–AD 710)

 Politically, the Yamato clan was affirmed as the supreme ruling entity of Southern Japan.
-At the height of this era, the famed Regent Prince Shōtoku also introduced a new court hierarchy and constitution, both of which were inspired by Chinese ideals and systems that had reached Japan.
-These new systems formed the foundation for the next stage of Japan’s development as a proper nation.
+At the height of this period, the famed Regent Prince Shōtoku introduced a new court hierarchy and constitution, both of which were inspired by Chinese ideals and systems.
+These new systems eventually formed the foundation for the next stage of Japan’s development as a proper nation.